foltik/terraform-provider-vyos/docs/resources/config_block.md

 page_title: "vyos_config_block Resource - terraform-provider-vyos"
 subcategory: ""
 description: |-
   This resource is useful when a single command is not enough for a valid config commit.
-This as well as vyos_config can act as a fallback when a dedicated resource does not exist
+This as well as vyos_config can act as a fallback when a dedicated resource does not exist.
 ---

 # vyos_config_block (Resource)

 This resource is useful when a single command is not enough for a valid config commit.
-This as well as vyos_config can act as a fallback when a dedicated resource does not exist
+This as well as vyos_config can act as a fallback when a dedicated resource does not exist.

 ## Example Usage